microsoft/NeuralSpeech/FastCorrect2/README.md

 ### Step 3, Pre-training and Fine-tuning:
-We can pretrain the FastCorrect model on pseudo paired data with `runs/train_pretrain.sh`.
+We can pretrain the FastCorrect 2 model on pseudo paired data with `runs/train_pretrain.sh`.

-Then we fine-tune the FastCorrect model on real paired data with `runs/train_ft.sh`.
+Then we fine-tune the FastCorrect 2 model on real paired data with `runs/train_ft.sh`.

 We load the pretrained model with the help of `--restore-file` flag.

 ### Step 4, Inference

-We test FastCorrect model with `runs/test_ft.sh`.
+We test FastCorrect 2 model with `runs/test_ft.sh` (eval data are in `eval_data` folder).

 After installing sctk (`./install_sctk.sh`), we can calculate WER with `cal_wer_aishell.sh`.